 In FY09, the MFC and Mississippi State University received American Recovery and Reinvestment Act (ARRA) grants.
 These grants provide Mississippi landowners with financial and technical assistance for combating invasive plants, particularly cogongrass (MFC); reducing the number of wildfires by removing fuel buildup through hazard mitigation (MFC); and treating pine timber stands to mitigate the high risk of infestations by the southern pine beetle (MSU).
-The grants were continued in FY12.
+ARRA funding expired in December 2011.
+The Cogongrass Program continued operations in FY14 with USDA Forest Service Redesign Competitive State and Private Grant funding.